Aierie/dubins-js/README.md

 ```

 Supports CJS and ESM.

 # Why?
-I (the author) want to draw a fish, on HTML Canvas, using Javascript, that can move in an aesthetic and organic-looking way.
+I (the author) want to draw a fish, on HTML Canvas, using Javascript, that can move in an aestheticically pleasing and organic-looking way.

 # Where did the code come from?
 The Python version: https://github.com/fgabbert/dubins_py, by [@fgabbert](https://github.com/fgabbert)